ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 </div>

-### User disk quota on `/wynton/home/` or `/wynton/protected/home/`
+### User disk quota on `/wynton/home/`

-To check how much storage space you have consumed on `/wynton/home/` or `/wynton/protected/home/`, and the total amount available to you,
+To check how much storage space you have consumed on `/wynton/home/`, and the total amount available to you, call:
-call:

 ```sh
 beegfs-ctl --getquota --storagepoolid=11 --uid "$USER"